awegroup/LEI-strut-in-CATIA/README.md

 [![Step 1](Step1/step1.png)](https://youtu.be/QZGntJ_iIKg)

+Click the image to watch the video.
 Open the two `stp`-files in this folder in CATIA and perform the operations as explained in the video. `CADstep1.CATPart` is file after these operations are completed

 ## Step 2